Gwen Stefani And Blake Shelton Relationship Plans Not Disrupted By Drinking

 — Vote for #TeamGwen! (@VoteTeamGwen) February 27, 2017

-Although the happy couple are obviously completely smitten with one another, a wedding is not happening anytime soon.
-Shelton and Gwen are simply enjoying the time that they are able to find with one another and have returned as a team to the hit show, on which they met, for the current season of The Voice.
+Although the happy couple is obviously completely smitten with one another, a wedding is not happening anytime soon.
+Shelton and Gwen are simply enjoying the time that they can find with one another and have returned as a team to the hit show, on which they met, for the current season of The Voice.

 Soulmates ❤️ @gwenstefani and @blakeshelton pic.twitter.com/bYUCErrTMS